Is PPL Better Than Upper/Lower? (Explained!)

 However, I still stand by the fact that the best training split for YOU comes down to time availability and how well you recover.

-If you’re looking for the perfect training split to build muscle then I suggest you check out my review of Massthetic Muscle, the workout program created by bodybuilder Frank Rich.
+If you’re looking for the ideal way to build muscle, while burning body fat, I suggest you check out Massthetic Muscle, the workout program created by bodybuilder Frank Rich.